Creating Distinctive Collaborations, Fostering Emerging Possibilities

 - Provide opportunities for discourse and experimentation through specific programs including Pop-up-Labs, Cabinets, collaboration grants, seminars, and workshops.

-The Art, Science & Culture Initiative was established in partnership with the Office of the Provost, with the support of the Institute for Molecular Engineering, Divisions of the Biological and Physical Sciences, the Humanities, and the Office of the Vice President for Research and for National Laboratories.
+The Arts, Science + Culture Initiative was established in partnership with the Office of the Provost, with the support of the Institute for Molecular Engineering, Divisions of the Biological and Physical Sciences, the Humanities, and the Office of the Executive Vice President for Research, Innovation, and National Laboratories, and is an affiliate of the Richard and Mary L. Gray Center for Arts and Inquiry.

 915 E 60th Street | Reva and David Logan Center for the Arts, University of Chicago | Chicago, IL | 60637